 Wreaths shouldn't just be saved for the festive season.
 They make pretty decorations at any time of the year and these DIY Easter wreaths make lovely decorations for your wall or door, or you could give one as a thoughtful Easter gift for kids and adults.

-If you're feeling ambitious you could make these with the kids for the holidays.
+If you're looking for ideas to entertain the kids during the holidays, why not let them help you make Easter wreaths?
 How sweet would one look hung on each child's bedroom door?
-And they'll love having their own project to work on.
-If you're lucky it might even keep them out of trouble for half an hour.
+A fun Easter activity, they'll love having their own project to work on.
+And, if you're lucky, it might even keep them out of trouble for half an hour.